shan-emacs/emacs-packages-mirrors/melpa/ponylang-mode-readme.txt

   M-x package-install ponylang-mode

-Or, copy ponylang-mode.el to some location in your emacs load path.
-Then add "(require 'ponylang-mode)" to your emacs initialization (.emacs, init.el, or something).
+Or, copy ponylang-mode.el to some location in your Emacs load path.
+Then add "(require 'ponylang-mode)" to your Emacs initialization (.emacs, init.el, or something).

 Example config: